dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/azure-continuous-deployment.md

 ---
-title: Continuous deployment to Azure with Visual Studio and Git
+title: Continuous deployment to Azure with Visual Studio and Git with ASP.NET Core
 author: rick-anderson
 description: Learn how to create an ASP.NET Core web app using Visual Studio and deploy it to Azure App Service using Git for continuous deployment.
 manager: wpickett